LinlyBoi/Brain/Media Things/Digital Mass Communication.md

 - Media law and ethics in cyber space
 ## Communication Models
 [[Mass Communication Models]]
-1. Shannon & Weaver
-2. Laswell communication model
-   - What?
-   - Who?
-   - Says what?
-   - How?
-   - To who?
-   - With what effect?
-3. Berlo
-   - Message -> most important part of communication process
 4. Barnlund
    - Focuses on noise
    - Credibility